kristianmandrup/crossroads.js/README.md

 [Gulp](http://gulpjs.com/) used to build the distribution file in `dist/crossroads.js`

+Build:

+`gulp webpack`

+Will use `dev/src/crossroads.js` as the entry point and follow the require paths to create a bundled file which is output to `dist/crossroads.js`

 ### Prototype design

 Base functionality for Router and Route is defined in `BaseRoute`